ptyork/f_table/docs/usage.md

 # Usage Guide

-This guide shows the basics of how invoke and use f-table.
+This guide shows the basics of how to invoke and use craftable.

 ## Core Functions